About the Grand Canyon Semester

 GCS Reborn!
 Accordion Closed

 In 2012, NCHC and NAU partnered again to offer the Grand Canyon Semester, which attracted honors students from 13 universities across the country.
-Because of the success of GCS 2012, NAU offered GCS again in the fall of 2014, and plans a third run in 5 years for fall of 2016!
+Because of the success of GCS 2012, NAU offered GCS again in the fall of 2014, and plans a fifth run for fall of 2022!

 Field trip destinations